ScottMaclure/alienrpg/README.md

 ## Issues With Source Material

-* Star system generator creates too many planets per system
+* Star system generator creates too many planets per system.
-* Planetary names (what does LV/MT/RF stand for?)
-* No atmosphere = Desert World (Atmosphere table doesn't have a "no atmo" option, only "special"?)
+* No atmosphere = Desert World (Atmosphere table doesn't have a "no atmo" option, only "special"?).
+* Planetary names (what does LV/MT/RF stand for?).
+* No given chance for "surveyed", non-colonised moons and planets (p331).

 ## Local Development